 - Comments

-- This is a quick crochet pattern that is made up of 6 rounds.
+- This crochet eyeball coaster is made up of 6 rounds.

-- Each coaster can be made in less than 25 minutes.
+- Each of these round crochet coasters can be made in less than 25 minutes.

 - This Halloween eyeball coaster pattern is ideal for a beginner.